sirikon/ebro/docs/README.md

 </details>

-During the first execution it will execute everything, with no skips, which sould output something like this:
+During the first execution it will execute everything, with no skips, which should output something like this:

 ```
 ███ [:cache_dir] running